 Unorthodox Palate Cleansers

-- Sparkling water, with or without a twist of citrus
+- Sparkling or flat water, with or without a twist of citrus

 - Lightly brewed green, black, or mint tea, with minimal sweetener